EMU Board of Trustees

 Gloria Diener ’76 (Harrisonburg, Virginia)

 Gloria Y. Diener has been an English teacher at Eastern Mennonite School in Harrisonburg, Va., and Country Day School in Escazú, Costa Rica.
 She holds a BA in English education from EMU, a MA in English from James Madison University and a Certificate in Spiritual Direction from Eastern Mennonite Seminary.
 She and husband V. Eugene Diener ‘68 have two adult children.
-They are members of Park View Mennonite Church, where Gloria has been a worship leader, chair of the elders, Sunday School teacher for children and adults, and a mentor.
+They are active members of Park View Mennonite Church, where Gloria has served as worship leader, chair of the elders, Sunday School teacher for children and adults, and a mentor.
 She has been a member of the Faith & Life Commission of the Virginia Mennonite Conference.

 Louise Otto Hostetter ’79 (Harrisonburg, Virginia)